realivanivani/realivanivani.github.io/_posts/2025-04-20-standardized-ds-projects.md

         pip install -r requirements.txt
         ```

+**Note**: *pip freeze* saves all packages in the environment including those that you don't use in your current project (if you don't have virtualenv).

 3.  **`.gitignore`**: This file tells Git which files or directories to ignore (e.g., virtual environment folders like `venv/`, large data files not meant for version control, credential files, system files like `.DS_Store`).
 Cookiecutter templates usually provide a sensible default `.gitignore`.
         ```bash
         echo "folder_name/" >> .gitignore